529 college savings plan, 529 account

 Along with saving for retirement, one other financial challenge you’ll probably face as a parent is saving for your children’s college education.
 Count this as one of the bigger financial concerns that parents of young children have: the need to figure out how much college will actually set them back.
 How much do you worry about (or dread) the time when you’ll face a whole slew of expenses once the kids leave high school and enter the “real world” of college?
-There are a number of calculators available online that help you get an estimate for college education, but the fact remains: whether your child ends up going to a state school or a private university, the costs seem astronomical.
+There are calculators available online that help you get an estimate for college education, but the fact remains: whether your child ends up going to a state school or a private university, the costs seem astronomical.

 General Benefits of 529 College Savings Plans